sftengg/airbnb_seattle_datascience/README.md

 File Descriptions:

-Listings data - Which has detailed information on various Airbnb listings in Seattle Calendar data - Which has listing availability and price info Reviews data - Which has user reviews for Airbnb listings Seattle Airbnb.ipynb	: is the python analysis
+Listings data - Which has detailed information on various Airbnb listings in Seattle Calendar data - Which has listing availability and price info (Unable to upload due to size restrictions) Reviews data - Which has user reviews for Airbnb listings (Unable to upload due to size restrictions) Seattle_Airbnb_DataExploration.ipynb - ipython notebook

 Python Packeges used: